MediaComem/minesweeper/INSTRUCTIONS.md

 > capable of serving its own files, regardless of nginx's configuration.
 So the
 > application will keep working even after changing the `root`.

-### :books: Allow your user to restart the service without a password
+### :gem: Allowng your user to restart the service without a password

 In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart minesweeper` (assuming you have named your service `minesweeper`) without entering a password, otherwise it will not work in a Git hook.

-> A Git hook is not an interactive program.
-You are not running it yourself, so
-> you are not available to enter your password where prompted.
+This is because Git hook is not an interactive program.
+You are not running it yourself, so you are not available to enter your password where prompted.

 If you are using the administrator user account that came with your Azure VM, you already have the right to use `sudo` without a password.
 (This has been